What you will do

-This 11 week course is suitable for both beginners and more experienced painters and drawers.
+This class is suitable for both beginners and more experienced painters and drawers.

 We will look at the building blocks of drawing into painting, exploring line, tone and colour.
 Then onto personal expression and experimentation with a range of media and subject matter.